lainos123/explainable-nl-query-db-agents/README.md

 ## Setup Guide

 This project is designed to be run entirely using Docker.
 No manual Python or Conda environment setup is required.

+Before starting, if you use Winsdows, ensure that you have run 'git config --global core.autocrlf input' in your terminal to avoid line ending issues (CRLF bug of Wins).

 ### 1. Download and Prepare the Spider Dataset